Kin-Hang-Chan-Trading/Kin-Hang-Chan-Trading/README.md

 ### 📌 Copy My Trades on PU Prime or eToro
 The same trades are executed on both platforms, giving you flexibility to follow on your preferred one:
-- 🔍 **Look for "KinHang Chan Trading"** on [PU Prime App](https://copytrading.puprime.com/) to explore my active trades and portfolio performance.
+- 🔍 **Look for "KinHang Chan"** on [PU Prime App](https://copytrading.puprime.com/) to explore my active trades and portfolio performance.
 - 📊 Follow my **[eToro profile - Kin Hang Chan](https://www.etoro.com/people/thombert_chan)** to track my trades, view my performance, and read latest market insights.

 ### 🚀 Discover My Trading Ideas